Fireball baryogenesis from early structure formation due to Yukawa forces

-The initial temperature of the SM plasma given by equation \eqref{eq:Ti} is generally above the electroweak scale.
-Thus the SM plasma undergoes two phase transitions: a rapid one as it initially heats, and another one as it cools.
+The temperature in Eq.~\eqref{eq:Ti} is generally above the electroweak scale.
+Thus, the SM plasma undergoes two phase transitions: a rapid one as it initially heats, and another one as it cools.
 This provides a natural environment for electroweak baryogenesis, even if the postinflationary reheating temperature is below the electroweak scale.
 In this scenario, only a fraction of the SM plasma is heated, naturally leading to a small baryon asymmetry.

-Although we do not need a first order phase transition, we do need additional CP violation beyond that present in the Standard Model.
-In principle any electroweak baryogenesis scenario is applicable here.
-As a well-motivated scenario, we consider a two Higgs doublet model, with the tree-level potential
+{\it Example of a specific model that illustrates the new paradigm.} Although we do not need a first order phase transition, we do need additional \textit{CP} violation beyond that present in the SM.
+In principle, any electroweak baryogenesis scenario is applicable here.
+As an example, we consider a well-motivated scenario, a two Higgs doublet model, with the tree-level potential